YonSci/gdp-nowcasting-ml/_episodes/04-data-quality-preprocessing.md

 - Develop the ability to choose the most appropriate missing data handling technique for a given dataset and analysis goal.

 keypoints:
-- "Deletion vs. Imputation:"
-    - Deletion: Simple but risks losing large amounts of data and introducing bias.
+- "Deletion: Simple but risks losing large amounts of data and introducing bias."
-    - Imputation: Replaces missing values with informed guesses, preserving sample size but adding complexity.
+- "Imputation: Replaces missing values with informed guesses, preserving sample size but adding complexity."

-- "Simple Imputation Techniques:"
-    - Basic pandas Functions: Quickly fill missing values with constants or forward/backward fill.
+- "Basic pandas Functions: Quickly fill missing values with constants or forward/backward fill."
-    - Statistical Measures (Mean, Median, Mode): Straightforward but may not maintain underlying data relationships.
+- "Statistical Measures (Mean, Median, Mode): Straightforward but may not maintain underlying data relationships."

-- "More Advanced Imputation Techniques:"
-    - Interpolation (Linear, Polynomial, Spline): Uses trends in existing data to estimate missing points.
+- "Interpolation (Linear, Polynomial, Spline): Uses trends in existing data to estimate missing points."
-    - Regression and KNN Imputation: Leverages relationships between variables to predict missing values.
+- "Regression and KNN Imputation: Leverages relationships between variables to predict missing values."
-    - MICE and STL Imputation: Handles complex, multivariate, and seasonal/trend-based patterns, offering more robust data reconstruction.
+- "MICE and STL Imputation: Handles complex, multivariate, and seasonal/trend-based patterns, offering more robust data reconstruction."

-- "Trade-Offs:"
-    - Simpler methods are easier and faster to implement but may distort analyses.
+- "Simpler methods are easier and faster to implement but may distort analyses."
-    - Advanced methods better preserve data structure but can be more complex and resource-intensive.
+- "Advanced methods better preserve data structure but can be more complex and resource-intensive."
 ---

 # Identifying and Handling Missing Data